freehat704/Learning_Guide/to-do.md

 [Back To Home](README.md)

 #### Main Page Read-Me
+- [ ] Add quick table of contents at the beginning underneath intro

 #### Learning Guide
 - [ ] Add "content pending" to pages without any content